NicolasGensollen/nicolasgensollen.github.io/_pages/cv.md

 ### Tools

-Here is a non-exhaustive selection of my favorite tools:
+Here is a non-exhaustive selection of my favorite tools and packages:

 * Continuous integration and testing
   * Git/GitHub/GitLab